 For this easy farmhouse Christmas craft, cut wooden skewers to 2-4-inch lengths.
-Push one end of the skewer firmly into an 1/8-inch hardware nut until even with the nut edge and secure with hot glue.
+Push one end of the skewer firmly into a 1/8-inch hardware nut until even with the nut edge and secure with hot glue.
 Attach the nut and skewer to the base of a pinecone (you may have to trim the stems so they sit flat) with hot glue.
-For the base, drill through a wooden “doll-head” knob with a 1/8-inch bit.
-Insert the tree-trunk skewer into the hole and secure with hot glue.
+For the base, drill through a wooden "doll-head" knob with a 1/8-inch bit.
+Insert the tree-trunk skewer into the hole and secure it with hot glue.
 To create the white look, brush thinned paint over the base, skewer, and pinecone.
 Let dry before assembling.

 Fashion a Vintage Pin Board

 Create a framed Advent calendar by wrapping foam-core board with a yard of linen fabric.
 Pop it into a gilded vintage frame.
 Print numbers on tags and raid your stash of Christmas Decorations—and your crafts supplies—for bits and baubles, such as vintage broaches, tiny bottlebrush trees, or sparkling faux greenery.
 Pin the treasures to the foam-core board each day.

 Use pine boards to add a touch of farmhouse charm to your Christmas decorations with these easy wooden signs.
 Start by sanding and staining each board.
 Draw (or trace with our tree template) in pencil and paint over the design with white paint.
 Sprinkle with gold glitter glue and finish by wrapping jute twine ($6, Amazon) around the top of each board.